-While taking a quiet evening walk along the river bank a rather strong and unpleasant smell emanated from the surrounding bush and then in the trees overhead there was a flurry of movement accompanied by squealing sounds as hundreds of flying foxes took to the sky – what a noise !
-These fascinating creatures have been evidently living on the banks of the Mitchell River in East Gippsland, Victoria, for years – and according to a recent newspaper article have been around the Bairnsdale area since 1882.
+While taking a quiet evening walk along the river bank, in the trees overhead there was a flurry of movement accompanied by squealing sounds as hundreds of flying foxes took to the sky – what a surprise !
+These fascinating creatures have been evidently living in some of the trees on the banks of the Mitchell River in East Gippsland, Victoria, for years – and according to a recent newspaper article have been around the Bairnsdale area since 1882.
 This species was identified as Pteropos poliocephalus or the grey-headed flying fox (bat).

-Having never seen these bats up close before it was interesting to watch them: during the day they are very noisy and it must be difficult for the homeowners overlooking the river where the bats camp.
-Later that day around dusk as the light was slipping away, thousands of these flying foxes flew over the house where we were staying – very low, just above roof top level – silent and fast (35 kph) like a squadron of stealth aircraft.
+Having never seen these bats up close before it was interesting to watch them: during the day; and later around dusk as the light was slipping away, thousands of these flying foxes flew over the house where we were staying – very low, just above roof top level – silent and fast (35 kph) like a squadron of stealth aircraft.
 Amazing to watch.

 Fascinating information about the Flying Fox a large mammal